-Should your bank find that it needs to revise Call Report data in its report for June 30, 2005, or an earlier date, please contact your Call Report analyst at the FDIC (for national and FDIC-supervised banks) or your Federal Reserve District Bank (for state member banks) for instructions on how to submit amendments to prior period data.
+Should your bank find that it needs to revise Call Report data in its report for September 30, 2005, or a subsequent quarter, please make the appropriate changes to the data, ensure that the revised data passes the FFIEC-published validation criteria, and submit the revised data file to the CDR using one of the two methods described in the banking agencies' cover letter for the December 31, 2005, report date.
+Should your bank need to amend its Call Report data for June 30, 2005, or an earlier date, please contact your Call Report analyst at the FDIC (for national banks and FDIC-supervised banks) or your Federal Reserve District Bank (for state member banks) for instructions on how to submit amendments to prior period data.

 Corrections to prior period data will no longer be accepted by Electronic Data Systems Corporation (EDS), the agencies' pre-CDR electronic collection agent.